 Having a hood can be both a positive or negative, depending on what you will be wearing the layer for.
 If you are going to be using it as an outer layer when ice climbing, having a hood is key to keeping you warmer as well as preventing snow and ice chunks from falling down your neck.
 The Patagonia R1, Rab Nucleus, OR Deviator, and Arc'teryx Fortrez all have helmet-compatible hoods that are ideal for those situations.
 If you plan on wearing it under a ski jacket, then a hood is not always the best idea as they tend to bunch up at the base of your neck.
 This can obstruct your range of motion for your head and can impede your field of view, particularly if you are wearing a ski helmet.
 We prefer The North Face Osito 2 and Patagonia R2 when skiing and snowboarding for this reason.

 Some people love this design element, and others can't stand them, so the first thing you should check out is if you even like the feel of thumb loops or not.
 If so, they are a nice feature to have as they increase the coverage of the jacket and prevent your wrist from getting exposed if, say, there is a gap between your gloves and your outer layer.
 They can prevent snow and ice from entering your jacket the wrong way and also prevent your sleeves from riding up when putting another layer on, or when swinging your arms overhead, as when ice climbing.
-The Patagonia R1 and Outdoor Research Deviator are the only two models that we tested with thumb loops.
+The Outdoor Research Deviator is the only model that we tested with thumb loops.